Classic Albums - Slippery When Wet

 2. You Give Love a Bad Name

-This song features a memorable opening riff utilizing slides and power chords.
+This song features a memorable opening riff utilising slides and power chords.
 The verses and choruses use open chords with a syncopated rhythm, making use of syncopated rhythms technique.
 The solo begins with a double-stop lick and then moves into a melodic lead line using the Aeolian mode.
 Sambora uses string bending and vibrato to give the solo an expressive, bluesy quality.

 3. Livin' on a Prayer

-This classic hit features a catchy, memorable riff utilizing open-string riffs and palm muting techniques.
+This classic hit features a catchy, memorable riff utilising open-string riffs and palm muting techniques.
 The verses are driven by muted power chords and octaves, while the chorus employs open chords for a more expansive sound.
 The solo showcases Sambora's use of String Bending and Tremolo Picking to create a soaring, emotional lead.
 The solo is based on the Dorian mode and features a series of melodic bends and octave melodies that build intensity.

 4. Social Disease